NextLevelTiming/neon-timing-protocol/README.md

 # Messages
 Messages must be in [JSON](https://www.json.org/) format.
 This increases readablity and defines concrete structure for the messages.
+The trade-offs made for processing JSON were not made lightly.
+We feel there are enough low powered devices that are capable of handling this format effeciently.

 Messages between clients are done through a set of commands.
 Some of these commands may have additional properties.

 Invalid messages should not cause failure of the connection unless it is a matter of security or stability of the client.

-Messages should be as compact as possible.
+Messages **should** be as compact as possible.
 The message character limit is 200 characters.
 Limiting message length ensures performance is maintained and allows for low compute clients.

-The trade-offs made for processing JSON were not made lightly.
-We feel there are enough low powered devices that are capable of handling this format.

 ## Message Format
-Each message **must** include the following set of properties to be considered valid.
+Each message **must** include the at minimum the following set of properties to be considered valid.

-Commands **may** have additional properties.
+Commands **may** include additional properties beyond this minimum set.

 - `cmd` [string]: A command defined in the Neon Timing Protocol.
 - `protocol` [string]: For this version of the Neon Timing Protocol this value is **NT1**.